Master Plan for Philadelphia’s Delaware Waterfront & Penn’s Landing

 HR&A created development, investment, and phasing strategies to support the award-winning Master Plan for the Central Delaware, and advised on redevelopment scenarios for a revitalized Penn’s Landing.

-In 2014, HR&A joined a team of landscape architects and planners to advance the open space and development framework for Penn’s Landing, Philadelphia’s premier waterfront event space and one of the first-phase redevelopment sites identified in the Master Plan.
-The study called for a mix of residential and retail uses, as well as an 11-acre park and neighborhood-scale public spaces that would provide key connections across the I-95 expressway towards Center City.
-HR&A assessed market demand for new development, and coordinated with the multidisciplinary study team to evaluate multiple development scenarios, including associated phasing.
-The plan was recognized by the American Society of Landscape Architects with the 2015 Award of Excellence in Analysis and Planning.
+In 2014, HR&A joined a team of landscape architects and planners to advance the framework for open space and development at Penn’s Landing, Philadelphia’s premier waterfront event space.
+As one of the first-phase redevelopment sites identified in the master plan, the site included a range of activating uses including residential, retail, and an 11-acre signature park with neighborhood-scale public spaces that would provide key connections across the I-95 expressway towards Center City.
+HR&A assessed market demand for new development, and coordinated with the study team to evaluate multiple development scenarios, including associated phasing.

 2012 Honor Award, American Institute of Architects.

 2015 Award of Excellence in Analysis and Planning., American Society of Landscape Architects